pamruta/Web-Miner/README.txt

 	=> File Aniston-OpenIE-Output.txt shows phrases extracted by OpenIE on sample text file:
 	   Aniston.txt

-	Note: Presently, the coreference resolution is not handled, to resolve pronouns / references like 'She', 'Her father' etc. There is an option to do so in Open-IE, but it takes longer processing time and memory.
+	Note: Presently, the coreference resolution is not handled, to resolve pronouns or references like 'She', 'Her father' etc. There is an option to do so in Open-IE.